JungeWerther/From/readme.md

 # The encapsulation library

 Introducing: the `From` class.

-Decorators made easy, piece-wise oprations on product types, controlling evaluation order.

 For maintainable data pipelines.

-It's a monad (sorry 🍪).
+Adds new syntactic sugar to python!

 ## Installation